Improving the quality of life with educational and recreational opportunities for individuals with spinal cord injuries.

 MetroHealth Announces Annual Spinal Cord Injury Forum: Save the Date!

 MetroHealth is thrilled to announce the return of its annual Spinal Cord Injury (SCI) Forum, an educational and empowering event designed specifically for individuals living with spinal cord injuries and related disorders.
-The 2025 SCI Forum will take place on Friday, October 3, 2025, from 9:00 AM to 3:00 PM EST. Mark your calendars and […]
+The 2025 SCI Forum has been postponed until Spring 2026 due to unforseen circumstances.
+About the SCI Forum The SCI Forum provides an […]

 The Model System Knowledge and Translation Center (MSKTC) is a national center that helps facilitate the knowledge translation process to make research meaningful to those with Spinal Cord Injury, Traumatic Brain Injury, and Burn Injury.
-Some people with SCI may experience problems moving waste through their colon, passing a stool when they do not want […]
+In previous articles, we have featured the Factsheets on Autonomic Dysreflexia, Managing Pain, Wheelchair Information, and more.
+While it is […]